USC Columbia Mission Statement | Regional and Senior Campuses | Accreditation | University Officials | Academic and Support Services

 Center for Health Promotion and Risk Reduction in Special Populations.
 The Center for Health Promotion and Risk Reduction in Special Populations is housed in the College of Nursing.
 The purpose of the center is to provide the infrastructure to develop a critical mass of investigators to study problems related to the center focus, to promote and support interdisciplinary collaboration in research, and to develop and initiate mechanisms to disseminate research findings into the scientific community, clinical practice, and health care policy.
 The center supports the College of Nursings long-range goal to conduct interdisciplinary research, which builds knowledge in the science of health promotion and risk reduction in special populations.

 Center for Information Technology.
 The center establishes the University of South Carolina as a leader in the research and development of advanced information systems.
-Under the broad themes of agent-based software systems and information security, researchers at the center are investigating multiagent systems, information awareness and security, ontological engineering, and computational intelligence, with applications to enterprise integration, executive decision support, and agent-based software development.
-The center is part of an ongoing effort at USC to increase information systems security awareness and develop high-quality education and research in this area, with a goal of becoming one of the leading academic institutes in information security education.
-The center serves as a focal point for the University's research, public service, and education efforts in these important new areas of technology, providing well-qualified scientists and engineers and an educational and research capability that meets the needs of industry.
+Under the broad themes of agent-based software systems and information security, researchers at the center are investigating multiagent systems, information awareness and security, ontological engineering, service-oriented computing, and computational intelligence, with applications to enterprise integration, executive decision support, and agent-based software development.
+The center is part of an ongoing effort at USC to increase information systems security awareness and develop high-quality education and research in this area, with a goal of becoming one of the leading academic institutions in information security education.
+The center serves as a focal point for the University's research, public service, and education efforts in these important new areas of technology, providing well-qualified scientists and engineers and an educational and research capability that meets the needs of industry and government.

 Center for Mass Communications Research.
 Located in the School of Journalism and Mass Communications, the Center for Mass Communications Research engages faculty and graduate students in a wide range of studies for individual and organizational clients involving the processes and effects of mass communication, including audience analysis, readership studies, content analysis, advertising and public relations effectiveness research, communication surveys, polls, samples, and other studies involving consumer and organizational behavior.
 The center also participates in interdisciplinary studies, especially externally funded projects that involve the communication aspects of scientific research.
 In addition, the center sponsors conferences and symposia of state, regional, and national interest to mass communications industries and scholars.
 The center works collaboratively with the College of Mass Communications and Information Studies Office of Research.